9034725985/puppeteer-page-metrics/readme.md

 ## For https://stagepcna.znodedev.com/en-us/apparel/hoodies-sweatshirts:

-Total load time is 18.935 seconds
+Total load time is 3.326 seconds

-NaN% of CSS is unused, 0 total stylesheets
+96% of CSS is unused, 12 total stylesheets

 60% of JS is unused